-Due to recent changes made to the Diagnostic & Statistical Manual (DSM), it can be a little confusing to know what DDA is looking at when it comes to children with an autism diagnosis and DDA eligibility.
+Due to recent changes made to the Diagnostic & Statistical Manual for Mental Disorders (DSM), it can be a little confusing to know what DDA is looking at when it comes to children with an autism diagnosis and DDA eligibility.

 That’s because the DSM 5 definition and criteria for Autism Spectrum Disorder (ASD) is different from the DSM-IV-TR diagnosis of Autistic Disorder.
 As a result, DDA requires different documentation to help make sure that it’s serving the same individuals it’s intended to serve, regardless of the version of DSM that’s used.